Material Selection Guides for 3D Printing in Medical

 A diagram illustrating FDM 3D printing process.
 Credit: Obsessively Geek 3D Printing

 Fused deposition modeling (FDM), also known as fused filament fabrication (FFF), is one of the most widely used types of 3D printing due to its simplicity and cost-efficiency.
-FDM 3D printers work by melting the thermoplastic filaments (such as ABS and PLA) through a heated nozzle, and then applying layer-by-layer until the object is complete.
-While FDM is user-friendly, it may not be the best option for printing very high quality and detailed products.
+FDM 3D printers work by melting the thermoplastic filaments (such as ABS and PLA, or even PMMA and PEEK which are more popular in implants) through a heated nozzle, and then applying layer-by-layer until the object is completed.
+While FDM is user-friendly and relatively cheaper in establishment, FDM is not suitable for printing metallic materials.
+In the case where very high strength has to be achieved like joint-replacement implants in load-bearing region, metal 3D printing achieved by Selective Laser Sintering (SLS) followed by machining will be a better option.

 Stereolithography (SLA)